shoutem/shoutem.github.io/_posts/1-1-5-CreatingScreen.md

 } from 'react-native';
 ```

 Define a method in `RestaurantsList` class that returns an array of restaurants.
-We prepared some data for you.
-Create `app/assets` folder, which will keep the assets for application part of your extension.
-Download [this](/docs/coming-soon) `zip`, extract it and copy its content to `app/assets`.
-It contains `data/restaurants.json` file with restaurants data and `img/` folder with images for these restaurants.

-Now, back to defining a method in `RestaurantsList` that will retrieve this data.

 ```javascript{1-3}
 #file: app/screens/RestaurantsList.js